morea-framework/morea-framework.github.io/src/userguide.md

 This code in context is available [here](https://github.com/philipmjohnson/ics311s14/blob/master/src/news/index.html).

-Now update your navbar with a new menu item to take the user to this page:
+**Step 3.
+Update your navbar with a link to your news page.**  This is easy.
+Add the following fragment to your default.html file:

 {% highlight yaml %}
 {% raw %}